KangDohee2270/ko_LLM_zoo/docs/evaluation_guide.md

 # Evaluation Guide

-- The performance for each benchmark for the default models in this repository.
-- All experiments were performed in a zero-shot state.
 - All evaluation codes are based on the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/polyglot).
 They have been modified and minified to fit in this repository.

 ## Usage